-MSA's ALTAIR® 4X Multigas Detector with MSA XCell® Sensor Technology offers many performance advantages: faster response time, four-year sensor life, increased stability, and less than 60-second calibration time.
+The MSA ALTAIR® 4X Multigas Detector with XCell® Sensor Technology offers many performance advantages: faster response time, four-year sensor life, increased stability, and less than 60-second calibration time.
 This instrument measures combustible (LEL), O2, H2S, and CO gas concentrations, and also provides exclusive optional MotionAlertTM and InstantAlertTM features.
-This rugged and durable multigas detector withstands a 20-ft drop and is IP67-rated.
+This rugged, durable detector withstands a 20-ft drop and is IP67rated.
 Other features include greater signal stability and repeatability, 24-hour run time and sensor response and clear times in less than 15 seconds.
 Glow-in-the-dark housing is a great tool to create visibility within dark confined spaces.
 Two-tox CO/H2S sensor has virtually no cross-channel interference.
 Sensor digital output results in greatly reduced RF interference susceptibility.
 Users typically save more than 50% on calibration gas, replacement sensors and maintenance.
+The rugged, multi-featured ALTAIR 5X Multigas Detector includes several options that provide maximum safety and make it easy to use in even the most demanding situations.
+It features large buttons for easy use, and its rubberized polycarbonate housing protects the detector for drops of up to 10 ft (3 m).
+ALTAIR 5X is capable of measuring up to 6 gases simultaneously and is driven by advanced MSA XCell® Sensor Technology.

-The Sirius[®] Multigas Detector with PID provides multifunctional capabilities by integrating a humidity-resistant PID sensor into a four-gas detector, allowing for detection of hundreds of chemicals using one instrument.
+The Sirius® Multigas Detector with PID provides multifunctional capabilities by integrating a humidity-resistant PID sensor into a four-gas detector, allowing for detection of hundreds of chemicals using one instrument.